space-sh/space/doc/space.md

        to run the command over SSH inside a Docker container.
        The first name in the list is the innermost wrapper and the last name is the outermost wrapper.
-       Default value taken from CMDWRAP variable.
+       Default value taken from SPACE_WRAP variable.
 Which could be set in the YAML.
        Always prepended by the space header if present, meaning that each function could define a wrapper and all wrappers will be used.
        A function that is a wrapper uses a limited set of the space headers.